 Acceptance to the program will be contingent on the successful completion of a criminal background check.
 The background check is standardized and mandatory for all students.
 Any student who has a criminal offense documented through this procedure will have to address this on a case-by-case basis with the Program Director and Department Chair.
 Areas of concern may include, but are not limited to, felony convictions, especially those involving harm to others, theft or fraud convictions, and patterns of misdemeanors other than moving traffic violations.

-For application materials for the full-time, Reynolda Campus (Counseling) or part-time, Online Campus programs (Counseling or Human Services), please complete the application posted on the Graduate School website.The Graduate School Office
+For application materials for the full-time, Reynolda Campus or the part-time online program, please complete the application posted on the Graduate School website.The Graduate School Office

 For additional information, please listen to the podcasts listed below: